Subscribe

 Currently Closed.
 Subscribe to receive a notification when the next season opens.

-The Writers Guild Initiative Support Staff Training Program
+The Writers Guild of America East Support Staff Basic Training

 Active Since 2022

-The WGI Support Staff Training Program is for underrepresented, emerging writers looking to break into television at the support-staff level.
+The WGAE Support Staff Basic Training is for underrepresented, emerging writers looking to break into television at the support-staff level.

 Subscribe